The Hidden Hormone Disruptors in Eggs, Meat, and Dairy

 Many experts are now voicing serious concerns about the widespread exposure to phytoestrogens (ref, ref).

-Dr. Wendy Sellens, for example, a respected breast thermologist, sees dietary phytoestrogens as anything but benign: (ref)
+Dr. Wendy Sellens is another example, a respected breast thermologist, sees dietary phytoestrogens as anything but benign. (ref)

 Drawing on decades of thermography data, she and her mentor Dr. Hobbins have shown that: